“Hard Work Eventually Pays Off“

 TM liked to go fishing in his off time.
 Here he is below with Billie’s father Vernon Polk “in Rio Grande City at the Reagans [Mema’s sister] in 1941 while a dam was being built.”
 Perhaps he also worked at Falcon Dam on the Rio Grande.

-While building the aircraft assembly plant in Fort Worth, he purchased an Airstream house trailer for the family to live in during his traveling jobs.
+While building the aircraft plant in Fort Worth, he purchased an Airstream house trailer for the family to live in during his traveling jobs.

 A few more nomadic jobs included the Lone Star Ordnance Plant at New Boston, Texas, (March -June 1942), which made ammunition for the army, from small-caliber bullets on up to bombs, and 7 days of work in August 1942 at the Bluebonnet Ordnance Plant, McGregor, Texas, west of Waco.
 He resigned for a “better job.”

-The “better job” was back in Austin to help build the concrete Mansfield Dam that was replacing the prior earthwork Marshall Ford dam (August 1942-Feb.
+That “better job” was back in Austin to help build the concrete Mansfield Dam that was replacing the prior earthwork Marshall Ford dam (August 1942-Feb.
 1943).

 They lived in their Airstream trailer on Guadalupe Street.
 Mom remembers it as a “tourist court” – a circular drive with the trailers parked around the circle pointing out like rays from a sun.